Kia Nurse: Youth level

-Senior Level
+Senior level

-Nurse was invited to join the national team, to play in the 2013 FIBA Americas Championship for Women, held in Xalapa, Mexico from September 21–28, 2013.
+Nurse was invited to join the national team, to play in the 2013 FIBA Americas Championship for Women, held in Xalapa, Mexico from September 21–28.
 She averaged ten points per game and helped the Canadian National team to a second place, silver medal finish.
 Canada faced Cuba in a preliminary round and won 53–40, but in the championship game, Cuba prevailed 79–71.

 Nurse played on the Canadian national team in the 2014 FIBA World Championship.
 The team lost to Australia in the quarterfinals, then beat France and China to finish in fifth place.
-Nurse averaged almost 22 minutes per game at the point guard position, averaging almost seven points per game, fourth most on the roster while being the youngest player on the roster.
+Nurse averaged almost 22 minutes per game at the point guard position, averaging almost seven points per game, fourth most on the roster while being the team’s youngest player.

-Nurse was a member of the Canada women's national basketball team, which participated in basketball at the 2015 Pan American Games held in Toronto, Ontario July 10 to 26, 2015.
+Nurse was a member of the Canada women's national basketball team, which participated in basketball at the 2015 Pan American Games held in Toronto, Ontario from July 10-26.
 Canada opened the preliminary rounds with an easy 101–38 win over Venezuela.
 The following day they beat Argentina 73–58.
 The final preliminary game was against Cuba; both teams were 2–0, so the winner would win the group.
 The game went down to the wire, with Canada eking out a 71–68 win.
 Canada defeated Brazil in the semifinal, 91–63.
 In front of a home crowd, the Canadians were able to take down the United States 81–73 and take home the gold medal.
 It was Canada's first gold medal in basketball in the Pan Am games.
 Nurse was the star for Canada with 33 points, hitting 11 of her 12 free-throw attempts and 10 of her 17 field-goal attempts, including two of three three-pointers.
 Her performance led to her selection as the flag-bearer in the event's closing ceremonies.